hsbc/pyratings/CONTRIBUTING.md

 ### Code formatting

-This project uses the [black](https://black.readthedocs.io/) formatter to automatically format the code basis.
+This project uses the [ruff](https://pypi.org/project/ruff/) formatter to automatically format the code basis.
 The line length has been set to 88 characters.

 ### Linting

 We use [ruff](https://pypi.org/project/ruff/) as our tool of choice for style guide enforcement.
-That means, contributers should adhere to the following points (not exhaustive):
+That means, contributors should adhere to the following points (not exhaustive):

 - Every module must have a docstring to describe what the module is all about.